blog

 If the temperature is your problem, you’re likely hunting for a heat-resistant film to label under-the-hood components or provide safety warnings in the engine compartment.
 Thermally resilient automotive films are also ideal as wire harness tapes—they protect electrical wiring by keeping it tucked up and away from the hot engine block, but are cheaper and more convenient than heavy mechanical fasteners.

 Consider high-performance acrylic adhesive layers that can hold bonds on plastics and metals in blazing heat.
 As for the backing, polyester and heat-stabilized PVC films are popular for their tolerance of extreme temperatures—even as they swing quickly between icy and sweltering temperatures while your engine heats up in the winter.
-Polyester usually has an edge in heat resistance, but it’s hard to knock PVC’s general durability.
+Polyester usually has an edge in heat resistance, but it’s hard to knock on PVC’s general durability.

 VIBRATIONS — “Vibrations between surfaces could create rattles and squeaks.”